sciencesteveho/ogl/README.md

 $ git clone https://github.com/sciencesteveho/genomic_graph_mutagenesis.git
 ```

 To set up an environment, use `pip install -r requirements.txt`.
+Using a conda environment is highly recommended. <br>
 <br>
 Additionally, OGL uses peakMerge.py from ReMap2022 (Hammal et al., *Nucleic Acids Research*, 2021) to call tissue-specific cis-regulatory modules from epimap data.
 Download the script and place its path in the configuration file.
 ```sh